jordan-castro/FastTerrain/README.md

 }
 ```

-Now in order for the behavior to work, you have to implement the logic in your player class.
-That is beyond the scope of FastTerrain and is up to you to implement.

 ## The Future of FastTerrain
-FastTerrain has no future plans.
-It is a simple algorithm that I wrote to use in the game Pixel Ai Dash.
-If you like it, feel free to use it in your own projects.
-If you have any questions, feel free to join our [Discord Server](url) and ask in the #fastterrain channel.
+FastTerrain is a robust, standalone algorithm created for Pixel Ai Dash.
+Users are encouraged to adopt it in their projects.
+For further inquiries or discussions, join our Discord Server and visit the #fastterrain channel.

-Thank you for reading this far.
-I hope you enjoy using FastTerrain as much as I enjoyed making it.
-And check out Pixel Ai Dash on our supported [platforms](link to platforms)!
+We appreciate your interest in FastTerrain and invite you to explore Pixel Ai Dash on our supported [platforms](link to platforms).